nestordemeure/shelly/prompt.md

 # Prompt

-This was developed using Claude and the following prompt, plus some manual cleaning:
+This was developed using Claude (Opus) and the following prompts, plus some manual cleaning:

 ````md
 Write a `shelly.py` Python file.
 It will be an LLM-based terminal assistant.